Girjaprasad Chinubhai

 Sir Chinubhai Madhowlal Ranchhodlal, 2nd Baronet of Shahpur, commonly known as Sir Girjaprasad Chinubhai Baronet (19 April 1906 – 1990) was an Indian businessman, an independence activist and social reformer from Ahmadabad, Gujarat, India.

-Life Sketch
+Life

 He was born on 19 April 1906 to Sir Chinubhai Madhowlal Ranchhodlal, 1st Baronet and Devlaxmi Sarabhai.
 He was educated at Gujarat College and later at University of Bombay.
 In 1924, he married Tanumati, daughter of Jahaverilal Mehta and had issue.

 He succeeded his father, Sir Chinubhai Madhowlal's legacy and textile business, who died in 1916.
 In mid 1920s he came in contact with Mahatma Gandhi, Sardar Patel and other leading Indian independence activist and was actively involved in the movement at Gujarat front.
 He was also a member of Bombay Legislative Assembly from 1937 to 1939.

 He continued philanthropic works of his father and remained as main patron of Gujarat College, Victoria Jubilee Hospital and other institutions, during his lifetime.